%%capture

 obs_right_tail = zfit.Space('mass', (550, 1000))

-comb_bkg_right = comb_bkg.to_truncated(limits=obs_right_tail) # this gets the normalization right
+comb_bkg_right = comb_bkg.to_truncated(limits=obs_right_tail, norm=obs_right_tail) # this gets the normalization right

 nll_tail = zfit.loss.UnbinnedNLL(comb_bkg_right, data_tail)